I am a current UW Colleges student. Will I still be able to take classes at my campus?

 UW Colleges alumni should contact their alma mater for their transcript and other records.

-What will happen to collaborative programs between two-year campuses UW institutions that are not being integrated under the proposal?
+What will happen to collaborative programs between two-year campuses and UW institutions that are not being integrated under the proposal?

 Successful collaborative partnerships and programs should continue, regardless of whether a UW institution and a two-year campus are affiliated post-integration.
 We will continue to encourage and build upon innovative programs that enable student success.